 Sign #4 – The home isn’t seeing a steady stream of buyer showings

 The homeowners have finally decided to put the property on the market!

 Needless to say, they are nervous, excited, & uncertain of what will happen during those first few weeks (and months) of marketing!

 And rightfully so!

 Even though a regular feedback period had been agreed upon during mandate signing, the home sellers are anxiously calling the real estate agent to ask whether he has found them a buyer for their home yet!

-During buyer viewings, or open house events, the home sellers are normally kindly asked to vacate the premises, as it puts the home buyers on ease to talk freely without having to worry that the homeowners are listing in on the conversation around the corner!
+During buyer viewings, or open house events, the home sellers are normally kindly asked to vacate the premises, as it puts the home buyers at ease to talk freely without having to worry that the homeowners are listing in on the conversation around the corner!

-It’s no real surprise to hear that the same anxious home sellers would be the same people who insist that their ‘household helper’ stay around for ‘security measures’, but who would then proceed to report back all of the buyer movements, comments, feedback and communication, as it happens.
+It’s no real surprise to hear that the same anxious home sellers would be the same people who insist that their ‘household helper’ stay around for ‘security measures’, but who would then proceed to report back all of the buyer movements, comments, feedback, and communication, as it happens.

 It’s rather amazing how quickly that type of nervousness and excitement turns into frustration and desperation on the home seller’s side!